OmkarKathile007/IntelliQuiz/README.md

 # IntelliQuiz

 IntelliQuiz is an AI-driven quiz application that generates multiple-choice questions (MCQs) based on the content of a paragraph pasted into the input area.
-This project uses the MERN stack (MongoDB, Express.js, React, Node.js) and integrates with Google Generative AI to create dynamic quizzes.
+This project uses the MERN stack and integrates with Google Generative AI to create dynamic quizzes.

 ## Features